rockerlabs-co/laravel-boilerplate/README.md

 # laravel-boilerplate
-A boilerplate for general usages
+A API boilerplate for general usages